 The tables that follow summarize the current Commission caseload.
 Complaint filing numbers reflect only written complaints received by the Commission and do not reflect the numerous telephone inquiries staff receives.
-In 2022, staff responded in writing to 30 inquiries and approximately 260 verbal and e-mail inquiries.
+In 2024, staff responded in writing to 60 inquiries and more than 200 verbal and e-mail inquiries.
 "Complaints closed" during the annual report year may include complaints filed in a prior year but not closed until the annual report year.

-In 2022, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
-12 new jurisdictional complaints were filed this year.
-Of those jurisdictional complaints, eight were eventually dismissed.
-Three remaining jurisdictional complaints from 2021 were considered in 2022.
+In 2024, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
+24 new jurisdictional complaints were filed this year.
+Of those jurisdictional complaints, 15 were eventually dismissed.
+One remaining jurisdictional complaint from 2022 and eight remaining from 2023 were dismissed in 2024.

-The Commission opens approximately one complaint every month and a half that requires staff investigation.
+The Commission opens approximately two complaints every month that requires staff investigation.
 In August of 1991, the Commission adopted a policy of processing all new incoming complaints within 90 days.
 Should the Commission receive more than four jurisdictional complaints in a month, the Commission established a minimum goal of fully investigating at least three complaints per month.